MobiSurvStd/MobiSurvStd/docs/src/format/persons.md

   - The value is not null.
   - Values are unique *within a household* and range from 1 to the number of persons in the household.
-  - The values are stored in increasing order *within a household* (i.e., the persons with smaller indices are shown first).

 ### `original_person_id`